- MyRegent Portal

 Problems: Please contact the Interlibrary Loan department as soon as possible.
 We will work with the lender to resolve the problem on your behalf.

 Interlibrary Loan (ILL) is a service provider of research materials: books, periodical articles, movies, etc. ILL is a Library to Library service, lending libraries do not loan materials to individuals.
-Please use your Illiad account to requests materials you need and we will find the libraries that hold these items.
+Please use your Illiad account to request materials you need and we will find the libraries that hold these items.

 Interlibrary Loan at Regent University Library is available only to current students, faculty and staff.
-Also, Alumni may request books, but not articles.

 ILL will help you obtain research materials not available at Regent University Library.
 However, some items might be difficult to obtain from other libraries, such as: